Nestle Froneri Extreme Pop Up Store

 He might also be enchanted

-to see Nestle returning to Cremerie de Paris,
+Nestle returning to Cremerie de Paris,

 a historic Nestle location